5 Reasons Why It’s Important to Understand Data as PM

 Understand what your customers really think about your product

-While feedback helps you find out what that group of customers that respond are thinking about the product data provides larger scale of answers to who exactly your customers are in all, what they use your product for and also more widely what they think about it.
+Feedback helps you find out what that group of customers think about your product.
+On the other hand, product data provides a larger scale of answers to who exactly your customers are, what they use your product for and what they think about it.